banteg/brownie-safe/docs/signing.rst

 Signing
 =======

-Several options for signing transactions are available in ApeSafe, including support for hardware wallets.
+Several options for signing transactions are available in Ape Safe, including support for hardware wallets.

+Signatures are required, Gnosis `transaction service`_ will only accept a transaction with an owner signature or from `a delegate`_.

 Local accounts
 --------------

+This is the default signing method when you send a transaction.

-Import a private key or a keystore into Brownie to use it with ApeSafe.
-Brownie accounts are encrypted as .json keystore at rest.
-See `Account management`_ section of the Brownie docs for details.
+Import a private key or a keystore into Brownie to use it with Ape Safe.
+Brownie accounts are encrypted at rest as .json keystores.
+See also Brownie's `Account management`_ documentation.

 .. code-block:: bash